pg1211/takehome_api/README.md

 - Fork this github repository and check in your code.
 - Create a new branch with your name and start working on the assignment.
 - Once you are done, push your changes to your forked repository and share the link with me.
-- Please include a screen recording or any documentation of the functionality in your README file.
+- Please include any documentation of your implementation in your README file.

 ## Getting started